 Next Best Action (NBA) / Cross-sell automation: AI tools understand a customer’s behaviour and transaction history to suggest the next best thing to do.
 It looks for upsell/cross sell opportunities.
 For example, suggesting life insurance when a customer opens a new family checking account.

-How to choose the right BFSI CRM
+How to choose the right banking CRM software?

 Ask yourself these questions before you decide on one CRM for the BFSI sector: